aws-solutions-library-samples/guidance-for-custom-game-backend-hosting-on-aws/UnrealSample/README.md

 # Unreal Integration Samples

 To test the integrations with Unreal, open the Unreal sample project (`UnrealSample`) in Unreal Engine 5 first.

-You will need to right click and generate the project files for your OS before opening the project.
-If you have problems generating the project files on MacOS, [this forum post](https://forums.unrealengine.com/t/generate-xcode-project-doesnt-do-anything/123149/3) can help run the shell script correctly.
+**NOTE:** On Windows it will prompt you if you don't have Visual Studio installed yet.
+Once you have Visual Studio installed and set up for Unreal, you can open the project in the Unreal Editor and generate the project files from *Tools -> Generate Visual Studio Project*.
+On MacOS, you need to do *right click -> Services -> Generate XCode Project* on the uproject file in Finder.
+If you have problems generating the project files on MacOS, [this forum post](https://forums.unrealengine.com/t/generate-xcode-project-doesnt-do-anything/123149/3) can help run the shell script correctly from your UE installation folder against the project in the terminal.

 ## Guest Identity and Rest API test level